Episcopal and Anglican Studies

 Enrollment in the Episcopal Studies certificate program requires only the written approval of a bishop; many students begin the program while they are still in discernment.
 Other Anglican and Episcopal students complete their degree apart from the certificate, while taking advantage of the course and liturgical offerings of the Episcopal and Anglican Studies program.
 Weekly worship and all the courses in the program are open to any Candler student.

-Episcopal and Anglican Studies at Candler is a "big tent" that embraces all Episcopal and Anglican students at Candler, no matter what degree program or career goal.
+Episcopal and Anglican Studies at Candler is a “big tent” that embraces all Episcopal and Anglican students, no matter what their degree program or career goal.
 In fact, the majority of Episcopal and Anglican students are not enrolled in the certificate program.

 The Diocese of Atlanta is a large, diverse place with many different types of parishes in different settings.
 Students in the Episcopal Studies certificate program typically serve one parish for all three years, usually in a parish that is different from what they are used to.
 Students not in the certificate program undergo a similarly rigorous Contextual Education program, working in non-parish ministry placements during the first year, and in parishes the second year.